sbw70/verification-constraints/nuvl-demos/nuvl-challenge/README.md

 Use this to understand what an admissible request is supposed to look like.

+### `mint_token.py`

+Local provider-side token minting helper.

+Use this to generate a valid local test artifact before changing one field at a time with the attack harness.

+This does not change the boundary model.
+Token issuance remains provider-side.
+The helper exists only so the local test loop can start from a valid artifact.

 ### `attacker.py`

 Attack harness and boundary-check tool.